Jenya705/DiscomcBukkit/README.md

 9. restart the server
 Congratulations!
 You created discomc's bot.
 # config.yml
-token - bot token
+* token - bot token
-mainServerID - id of server where the bot will send all information sql - settings of sql creationCategoryID - id of category where the bot will create all channels multiChat - the function of retranslating chat from minecraft to discord and discord to minecraft multiChat.pattern - pattern of message from discord to minecraft {0} - nickname, {1} - content multiChat.webhookURL - url of webhook using to send minecraft messages to discord mutliChat.getPremiumUuids - if enabled the plugin will get premium uuid of player (for cracked servers) to receive avatars connect - the function which connecting minecraft and discord account connect.codeRemoveSeconds -
+* mainServerID - id of server where the bot will send all information
+* sql - settings of sql
+* creationCategoryID - id of category where the bot will create all channels
+* multiChat - the function of retranslating chat from minecraft to discord and discord to minecraft
+* multiChat.pattern - pattern of message from discord to minecraft {0} - nickname, {1} - content
+* multiChat.webhookURL - url of webhook using to send minecraft messages to discord
+* mutliChat.getPremiumUuids - if enabled the plugin will get premium uuid of player (for cracked servers) to receive avatars
+* connect - the function which connecting minecraft and discord account
+* connect.codeRemoveSeconds - when this time spended the code will deleted from list.
+* nicknameChange - the function which chaning the discord name
+* nicknameChange.pattern - pattern of nickname changing {0} - discord nickname, {1} - minecraft nickname
+* console - retranslate all logs to discord text channel as messages and received all message from this channel like command
+* console.formatting - symbols like * will change to \*
+* roles - the function to give minecraft role if discord role gave